thisdot/starter.dev/starters/next13-zustand-bulma/README.md

 This starter kit features [**Next.js 13+**](https://beta.nextjs.org/docs) (with the `appDir` and server components), [**Zustand**](https://zustand-demo.pmnd.rs/) for client-side state management, and [**Bulma**](https://bulma.io/) for styling.

+> **Note**: Our api example do not have unit tests nor Storybook stories, this is due to the fact that we are using server components.
+Storybook does not support them yet, and for unit tests, we do not have an official or recommended way to test server components.
+We are working on it, and will update this starter kit when we have a solution.

 ##### How to use this Starter Kit:

 ```bash